What Is the Difference Between SSL Certificate Encryption and Website Password Protection?

 Which Security Feature Is More Important?

-The way you prioritize one security feature over another would depend entirely on the type of website you have and the information you are storing there.
+The way you prioritize one security feature over another depends entirely on the type of website you have and the information you are storing there.
 If you use your website to take orders from clients and collect sensitive information like names, addresses, and bank information, having an SSL certificate is of paramount importance.
 If, on the other hand, your site displays privileged information that is not meant for everybody, you should go ahead and password-protect your website.

 Are SSL Certificate Encryption and Website Password Protection Mutually Exclusive?